 vi) They offer excellent resistance against creep and stress rupture.

-Hard body armours are critically important in defending forces against a multitude to threats.
+Hard body armours are critically important in defending forces against a multitude of threats.
 These plates and panels are literally responsible for saving lives, thus MKU only utilizes highly proven materials in their manufacturing process.
-Our hard armour vests undergo stringent testing to ensure optimum ballistic performance.
+Our hard armour Bulletproof vests undergo stringent testing to ensure optimum ballistic performance.
 We also rigorously conduct R&D to work towards designing and manufacturing even lighter and stronger armour solutions to withstand the threats of the battlefields of the future.